-Employ suitable manual handling techniques when lifting components and PTO shafts.
+Employ suitable manual handling techniques when lifting and fitting components and PTO shafts.
 Ensure appropriate lifting equipment is used for heavier items.

 Never work underneath a Stripper Header that is not properly supported.
-Ensure appropriate stands are placed under the machine, and never rely on the forklift alone.
+Ensure appropriate stands are placed under the machine and the machine is parked on firm level ground.
+Never rely on the forklift alone to support the header.